-Local government pension scheme
+Local government pension schemes

 The LGPS is a funded defined-benefit scheme, with the assets held in separate trustee-administered funds.
-The total contribution made for the year ended 31 August 2022 was £247,000 (2021 - £249,000), of which employer's contributions totalled £203,000 (2021 - £205,000) and employees' contributions totalled £44,000 (2021 - £44,000).
-The agreed contribution rates for future years are 18.7 per cent for employers and 5.5 to 12.5 per cent for employees.
+The total contribution made for the year ended 31 August 2023 was £295,000 (2022 - £247,000), of which employer's contributions totalled £246,000 (2022 - £203,000) and employees' contributions totalled £49,000 (2022 - £44,000).
+The agreed contribution rates for future years are per cent for employers and per cent for employees.
+The scheme is managed by Lincolnshire Pension Fund.

 Parliament has agreed, at the request of the Secretary of State for Education, to a guarantee that, in the event of an academy trust closure, outstanding Local Government Pension Scheme liabilities would be met by the Department for Education.
-The guarantee came into force on 18 July 2013.
+The guarantee came into force on 18 July 2013 and on 21 July 2022, the Department for Education reaffirmed its commitment to the guarantee, with a parliamentary minute published on GOV.UK.